In order to participate in, and remain in, the Flexible MD program, students must:

 - if participating in a research experience, have a research mentor who has direct knowledge of the research experience and who will guide the student, as needed, throughout the experience and help to ensure students reach their stated goals

-- submit progress reports every three months and a final report upon completion.
+- submit a final report upon completion.

 - senior students must apply by the June meeting of the Flexible MD Overview Committee of their fourth year.
 Applications will not be accepted post residency match.
 Applications from fourth year students will not be accepted after the June Committee meeting of their fourth year.